FrancXcoin/Official-FRANCX-Graphics/README.md

-Official-PIVX-Graphics
+Official-FRANCX-Graphics

-Please follow the Official guidlines set forth in the 'PIVX Official Brand Guide'
+Please follow the Official guidlines set forth in the 'FRANCX Official Brand Guide'

 Thank You.